|

 Women in the German workplace

-- complete chapter
+- chapter excerpt -

 Stroll through the cafeteria of any large German